-All personal injury cases are different but I previously I handled a case for an automobile accident that occurred on a small back road in Indiana.
+While all personal injury cases are different, I previously I handled a case for an automobile accident that occurred on a small back road in Indiana.
 The automobile accident occurred on a two-lane road and the question was who crossed the center-line thereby causing a head-on collision.
-My client was a newly licensed driver who only had obtained her driver’s license maybe six months before the car wreck occurred.
+My client was a newly licensed driver who had only obtained her driver’s license maybe six months before the car wreck occurred.
 Since the other driver was an older lady who had her driver’s license for many years, everyone’s first impression was that my young driver was the one who crossed the center-line.
 Luckily, my client’s mother contacted me shortly after the accident and we were able to send an accident reconstructionist to the accident scene.
 Based upon the information my accident reconstructionist provided me in a report, I was able to convince the insurance company for the elder lady that she was completely at fault for the car wreck.
-While I cannot remember how much it was, I recall that we were able to recover the policy limits for my client.
+As a result, we were able to recover the policy limits for my client.
 Moreover, it should be noted that the insurance company had hired an accident reconstructionist of their own.
 The insurance company’s expert reviewed our report and agreed with everything contained therein.
 This is a wonderful example of how moving quickly can make all the difference in showing who was at fault in causing the motorcycle crash.
 While every case may not warrant the use of an accident reconstructionist, moving quickly gives us the opportunity to enlist the help of such an expert when it is called for.

 Comparative Fault: What do I Have to Show in Kentucky or Indiana?